Shania Twain: TV and film career

 Twain's mainstream pop acceptance was further helped by her appearance in the 1998 first edition of the VH1 Divas concert where she sang alongside Mariah Carey, Celine Dion, Gloria Estefan, Carole King and Aretha Franklin, and also by VH1's 1999 heavily aired Behind the Music, which concentrated on the tragic aspects of her early life as well as her physical attractiveness and Nashville's early resistance to her bare-midriff music videos.
-After Divas, Twain sang background vocals with Lange for Dion's songs, "If Walls Could Talk" and "Goodbye's (The Saddest Word)".
+After Divas, she sang background vocals with Lange for Dion's songs, "If Walls Could Talk" and "Goodbye's (The Saddest Word)".

-Twain appeared as herself in the 2004 feature film I Heart Huckabees.

-On November 12, 2008, Twain made her first television appearance since her split from Lange, where she appeared as a surprise presenter at the 42nd CMA Awards.

-In 2009, Twain served as a guest judge on American Idol, for the show's August 30 and 31 episodes.

-In April 2010, Twain announced plans for her own TV show, titled Why Not? with Shania Twain.
+She appeared as herself in the 2004 feature film I Heart Huckabees.
+On November 12, 2008, she made her first television appearance since her split from Lange, where she appeared as a surprise presenter at the 42nd CMA Awards.
+In 2009 she served as a guest judge on American Idol, for the show's August 30 and 31 episodes, and in April 2010 she announced plans for her own TV show, titled Why Not? with Shania Twain.
 The show debuted on May 8, 2011, on OWN.
-Twain returned to American Idol as a guest mentor for a week where the top 6 contestants showcased her songs.
-After the conclusion of the ninth season Twain was very close to becoming a judge but ultimately it was Jennifer Lopez who got the job.
+She returned to American Idol as a guest mentor for a week where the top 6 contestants showcased her songs.
+After the conclusion of the ninth season she was very close to becoming a judge but ultimately it was Jennifer Lopez who got the job.

-Twain guest starred as herself on the Comedy Central series Broad City, in a September 2017 episode titled "Twaining Day".

-On October 23, 2017, Twain appeared as a guest judge on the 25th season of Dancing with the Stars during the show's "Movie Night", and also performed her song "Soldier".
-Twain appeared as a guest judge on episode five of the 10th Season of Rupaul's Drag Race.
+She guest starred as herself on the Comedy Central series Broad City, in a September 2017 episode titled "Twaining Day", and appeared as a guest judge in the 25th season of Dancing with the Stars during the show's "Movie Night" on October 23, 2017, and performed her song "Soldier".
+She also appeared as a guest judge on episode five of the 10th Season of Rupaul's Drag Race in 2018.